tmtsoftware/esw-gateway-ui-example/docs/src/main/flows/base-flow.md

 hence, Add the `Login.tsx` in components folder which will redirect the user to keycloak's login page.
 Later we will use this `Login` Component in `Main.tsx`.

+Copy the full snippet shown below & paste it in Login.tsx

 Typescript
 : @@snip [Login.tsx](../../../../src/components/Login.tsx) { #login-page }